 +1 badger unique wildlife sighting

-+Zero number of people we saw in the remote section over four days
++Zero The number of people we saw in this remote wilderness over four days

 Our inspirational quote that drove us onward and upward

 “In the wilderness, we face Something Awful, both outside and within us.
 The result of this confrontation is our transformation.”

 During our twelve hour days, it became clear to me that this trip was a concoction of ultra-endurance racing, mountaineering, and ultralight wilderness travel.